-5. Be cautious of people who demand immediate and up-front payment.
+1. OG&E does not go door-to-door collecting money.
+Be cautious of people who demand immediate and up-front payment.

 Whether you’re calling in or conducting business with us online, we want to make sure your identity is always protected.
 That’s why we’re compliant with a federal program called “Red Flag Rules.”

 The Fair and Accurate Credit Transactions Act (“FACTA”) provides consumers with increased protection from identity theft.
 As a result of FACTA, a new federal program has developed “Red Flag Rules.”
 A “Red Flag” is a pattern, practice or specific activity that indicates the possible existence of identity theft.